-National Health Foundation’s mission is to improve the health of individuals and under-resourced communities by taking action on the social determinants of health.
-The organization’s vision is that all people, regardless of who they are or where they live, can achieve their highest level of health.
+National Health Foundation’s (NHF) mission is to improve health for individuals and under-resourced communities by taking action on the social determinants of health.
+Its vision is that all people, regardless of who they are or where they live, can achieve their highest level of health.

-Founded by HASC in 1973, National Health Foundation is a nonprofit that works within underserved Southern California communities to identify and advance solutions that remove barriers and promote health for all.
+Founded by HASC in 1973, NHF is a nonprofit that works within underserved Southern California communities to identify and advance solutions that remove barriers and promote health for all.
 NHF embraces a guiding philosophy that health begins where we live, learn, work and play.

 A community’s health is determined in part by access to social and economic opportunities; the resources and supports available in our homes, neighborhoods, and communities; the quality of our schooling; the safety of our workplaces; the cleanliness of our water, food, and air; and the nature of our social interactions and relationships.